timescale/promscale_extension/DEVELOPMENT.md

 ### Which test method to use?

 If you're adding a Rust function, use pgx tests.
-If you're adding/testing a SQL function, try to write it as an end-to-end SQL test.
+If you're adding/testing a SQL migration, try to test it with an end-to-end SQL test.
 If that is not possible, write it as an end-to-end Rust test.